-Services at the First Presbyterian Church are as follows: Services at the First Presbyterian Church are as follows: 10 o'clock, Bible School.
+Services at the First Presbyterian Church are as follows: 10 o'clock, Bible School.
 11 o'clock, public worship.
-The Rev. Albert Sheppard will preach the fourth of his series on the general subject 'God as the Supreme Discovery,' taking as his topic "By Way of a Manger."
+The Rev. Albert Sheppard will preach the fourth of his series taking as his topic "By Way of a Manger."
 Instead of the usual evening service at 8 o'clock on Dec.
-23, the service will be held at 4 o'clock, when Mr. Sheppard will give Charles Dickens's "A Christmas Carol."
+23, the service will be held at 4 o'clock, when Mr. Sheppard will gove Charles Dickens's "A Christmas Carol."

 The annual Christmas Sunday School festivity will be held in the church on Thursday evening, Dec.
-27, at 8 o'clock.
-F. Hargreave, the superintendent, and the officers of the school have prepared a most interesting proofficers of the school have prepared a most interesting program, in which the children have been trained to express their own views of the joys of Christmas, for the pleasure of their parents and friends.
+27. at a o'clock.
+F. Hargreave, the superintendent, and the officers of the school have prepared a most interesting program, in which the children have been trained to express their own views of the joys of Christmas, for the pleasure of their parents and friends.

-A number of the organizations in the Presbyterian Church have voted various sums of money to be spent in taking some Christmas cheer to poor families.
-The Ladies' Auxiliary has been taking care of two families in Ridge-wood for the past year, and it is expected that something additional will be taken to them to gladden their hearts.
-Other families recommended by social service agencies in New York and Brooklyn will be provided with baskets of food and such money as will enable them to feel that the real Christmas spirit of good-will is abroad.
+A number of the organizations in the Presbyter of Church have voted various sums of money to be spent of taking some Christmas cheer to poor families.
+The Lades Auxiliary has been taking care of two families in Ridgewood for the past year, and it is expected that something additional will be taken to them to gladden their hearts Other families recommended by social service agencies in New York and Brooklyn will be provided with baskets a food and such money as will enable them to feel that the real Christmas spirit of good-will is abroad.